top of page

 Customer Journey and Lifecycle Metrics

 Understanding the customer journey is crucial for delivering a cohesive experience.
-In 2025, marketing operations will rely on customer lifecycle metrics, such as engagement rates, lead-to-opportunity conversion rates, and customer retention rates, to monitor how well the organization is nurturing leads through the funnel.
+Marketing Operations will rely on customer lifecycle metrics, such as engagement rates, lead-to-opportunity conversion rates, and customer retention rates, to monitor how well the organization is nurturing leads through the funnel.
 These metrics will help identify gaps in the journey and provide actionable insights to improve both marketing and sales outcomes.

 Forecasting, Reporting, and Predictive Analytics